Royal Hong Kong Yacht Club

-The Royal Hong Kong Yacht Club is a Hong Kong watersports club for sailing, rowing and paddling.
+The Royal Hong Kong Yacht Club is a Hong Kong watersports club for sailing and rowing including paddling.

 History

 In 1849 the Victoria Regatta Club was formed and later absorbed into the Hong Kong Boating Club which, in 1889, was in turn merged into the Hong Kong Corinthian Sailing Club.
 At the General Meeting of the Hong Kong Corinthian Sailing Club held in October 1893 a resolution was passed that application should be made to the Admiralty for permission to call the Club "The Royal Hong Kong Yacht Club" and to fly the blue ensign with a distinctive mark on the flag.
 A warrant was granted by the Lords of the Admiralty on 15 May 1894.

 Early members were British only with military personnel on the board.
 Until the 1950s membership was exclusively reserved for Europeans.
 Women were not allowed to be full members until 1977 when Patricia Loseby became the first female member.
 Today, membership is open to all.